 The notoriously down to earth Lennon took the filming in his stride.
 He only became excited once, asking Calandra before recording “Is this the same stage Buddy Holly and the Crickets played on?”

-10 The Beatles were not originally given top billing.
+10 The Beatles were not initially given top billing.

-See the top 10 Iconic Hippie counterculture posters and how they helped end a war. http://www.englishmanlovesamerica.com/top-seven-iconic-hippie-counterculture-posters/
+See these fascinating and influential top 10 Iconic Hippie counterculture posters and how they helped end a war. http://www.englishmanlovesamerica.com/top-seven-iconic-hippie-counterculture-posters/